 The maturity date of the notes and the aggregate principal amount of each issue of the notes will be stated in the applicable term sheet.
-If any scheduled Coupon Payment Date, Call Payment Date or the scheduled maturity date is not a business day (as defined in the accompanying prospectus supplement in "Description of the Notes-Payment of Principal, Interest and Other Amounts Payable-Business Day Conventions"), we will make the required payment on the next business day, and no interest will accrue as a result of such delay.
+If the scheduled maturity date is not a business day (as defined in the accompanying prospectus supplement in "Description of the Notes-Payment of Principal, Interest and Other Amounts Payable-Business Day Conventions"), we will make the required payment on the next business day, and no interest will accrue as a result of such delay.

+We will not pay interest on the notes.
 The notes do not guarantee the return of principal at maturity.
 The notes will be payable only in U.S. dollars.

-Prior to the maturity date, the notes are not repayable at the option of any holder.
+Unless the notes are subject to an automatic call, as described below under "- Automatic Call", and are automatically called prior to the maturity date, the notes will mature on the date set forth in the applicable term sheet.
+Prior to the maturity date, the notes are not redeemable by us at our option or repayable at the option of any holder.
 The notes are not subject to any sinking fund.